U.N. confirms chemical arms were used repeatedly in Syria

 UNITED NATIONS Chemical weapons were likely used in five out of seven attacks investigated by U.N. experts in Syria, where a 2 1/2-year civil war has killed more than 100,000 people, according to the final report of a U.N. inquiry published on Thursday.

-U.N. investigators said the deadly nerve agent sarin was likely used in four incidents, in one case on a large scale.
+The U.N. investigators said the deadly nerve agent sarin was likely used in four of the incidents, in one case on a large scale.

 The report noted that in several cases the victims included government soldiers and civilians, though it was not always possible to establish with certainty any direct links between the attacks, the victims and the alleged sites of the incidents.